Jack Horner discovered that dinosaurs cared for their young, and some were social animals nesting in colonies.

 - it described the first ever discovery of young dinosaur fossils in a nest

-- it established Horner as a well-known professional paleontologist, despite the fact that he did not have a degree.
+- it established Horner as a well-known professional paleontologist, despite the fact he did not have a degree.

 Dinosaurs that nested in colonies

-In 1980 Horner was awarded National Science Foundation funding for a fossil-hunting expedition close to the site where Marion Brandvold had found the first tiny Maiasaura bones.
+In 1980 Horner was awarded National Science Foundation funding for a fossil-hunting expedition close to the site where Marion Brandvold found the first tiny Maiasaura bones.
 The site was near the small town of Choteau, Montana.

-This expedition again brought major discoveries:
+The expedition brought major discoveries: